IntelliTect/Coalesce/docs/modeling/model-components/methods.md

 If a parameter is marked with the [[Inject]](/modeling/model-components/attributes/inject.md) attribute, it will be injected from the application's `IServiceProvider`.

 ### `out IncludeTree includeTree`
 If the method has an `out IncludeTree includeTree` parameter, then the `IncludeTree` that is passed out will be used to control serialization.
 See [Generated C# DTOs](/stacks/agnostic/dtos.md) and [Include Tree](/concepts/include-tree.md) for more information.
-If the method returns an `IQueryable`, the out parameter will supersede the include tree obtained from inspecting the query.
+It is recommended to instead use an `ItemResult<T>` return value with the `IncludeTree` set on the `ItemResult<T>` object, since out parameters cannot be used on async methods.

 ## Return Values